avantifellows/plio-frontend/docs/END-TO-END-TESTING.md

 The client secret for Plio backend application.

 #### `BACKEND_SECRET_KEY`
-This variable sets the secret key for the backend application so that it can be installed properly.
+The secret key for the backend application.